musejs/v4-validator/README.md

 - The `data` argument is a required plain javascript object; usually the input params from a request.
-- The `rules` argument is a required plain javascript object whose keys are the fields in `data` you wish to assign rules to, and the corresponding values are either an array of rules, or a string of rules separated by a pipe ("|").
-If the rule requires arguments, add a colon(":") to the end of the rule name, followed by a comma-separated list of the arguments.
+- The `rules` argument is a required plain javascript object whose keys are the fields in `data` you wish to assign rules to, and the corresponding values are either an array of rules, or a string of rules separated by a pipe (`|`).
+If the rule requires arguments, add a colon (`:`) to the end of the rule name, followed by a comma-separated list of the arguments.
 - `messages` is an optional plain javascript object whose keys are the fields in `data` you wish to assign a custom message to, and the corresponding values are a string.